Quantum dot coupled to topological insulators: The role of edge states: Including the two-particle interaction

 It is straightforward to obtain numerical results for $\Sigma^{\rm int}$ and, based on these, calculate the observables of interest to us.
 In contrast to the non-interacting case, $W$ enters as a reference scale when $U>0$, even if the band width is taken much larger than any other energy scale in the problem.
 Details on the calculations and a brief discussion on the explicit appearance of $W$ can be found in Appendix \ref{App:1O}.

 In the following, we present and discuss numerical results for the observables in first-order perturbation theory.
 Because of the aforementioned $W$ dependence, we shall always specify the value of $W$ considered.
+Values of $U$ are chosen such that the modifications due to the interaction are visible on the scales of the plots.
+For a brief discussion on the question if, for these $U$, first-order perturbation theory for the self-energy can be trusted quantitatively, we refer to Sec.\ \ref{Sec:Conclusion}.
 Besides, we refrain from tracing back the interaction dependence of the observables to the formulas presented in Appendix \ref{App:1O} analytically, though it is possible in principle.
 For the robustness check we are aiming at, a qualitative understanding suffices.